 The first of a two-course sequence in literacy methods examines the integration of reading, writing, listening, speaking, and viewing competencies in a unified literacy curriculum for learners K-3.
 Instructional emphasis is placed upon assessment, fluency, active construction of meaning, and matching learner capabilities with appropriate instructional strategies.
-Ten (10) hours of clinical experience with K-3 students are required.
+Fifteen (15) hours of clinical experience with K-3 students are required.
 (Prerequisite: Acceptance into the Elementary Education program).

-EDU 3101 3 credits Language Arts Methods II
+Language Arts Methods II

 The second of a two-course sequence in literacy methods extends the examination of reading, writing, listening, speaking, and viewing competencies by focusing on learners, grades K-6.
-Emphasis is placed upon strategies for expanding an understanding of genres, integration of assessment and instruction, and teaching for self-regulation of comprehension, composing, and editing strategies.
-Ten (10) hours of clinical experience with grades K-6 students are required.
+Emphasis is placed upon strategies for expanding an understanding of genres, integration of assessment and instruction, and teaching for selfregulation of comprehension, composing, and editing strategies.
+Fifteen (15) hours of clinical experience with grades 4-6 students are required.
 (Prerequisite: EDU 3100 and Acceptance into the Elementary Education program).